 The process for changing filters on Brita pitchers is easy:

-The Brita Longlast Plus Filter is a long-lasting filter that lasts for up to 100 gallons of water.
-On the lid is an electronic indicator that shows how long the filter is good for.
+The Brita Longlast Plus Filter is a long-lasting filter lasting up to 100 gallons of water.
+An electronic indicator on the lid shows how long the filter is good for.
 If your label does not look like this image, you have an old version and should upgrade immediately!

 Step-by-step process of how to change a Brita filter pitcher.
 Here is a list of steps that need to be followed to change a Brita filter pitcher correctly.

 - Loosen and twist the filter and pull it out of the pitcher and discard

 - Rinse the filter thoroughly in hot tap water for 30 seconds, or until there is no more dirt or particles inside

 - Place a new filter inside the pitcher

 - Twist it into place loosely, but so that it is securely fixed in place